danyjf/blindness-game/README.md

-Esperiments trying to create a scanner effect shader
+Experiments trying to create a scanner effect shader